What are the best kitchen gifts for Christmas? I’ve tested all of these foodie gifts for Christmas that will please any cook you love.

 Foodie Gifts for Christmas Honorable Mention: Spiralizer

-We use zoodles pretty often, so I have to recommend this spiralizer (our fav for sure of the two we’ve tried).
+We use zoodles pretty often, so I have to recommend this spiralizer (our favorite is out of production, but this one is similar).

 Click for more on how it works and what to do with zoodles!